-388. MULTICULTURAL ART EDUCATION/ THREE CREDITS
+388. GLOBAL PERSPECTIVES IN ART EDUCATION/THREE CREDITS.

 GEP, Major, Elective credit.
-The purpose of this course is to examine various cultures from around the world and determine how to promote conceptual understanding of their art in the K-12 classroom.
-Students will design comprehensive lessons from their research into non-western culture, develop appropriate assessments, construct project examples and develop reflective and critical thinking skills.
-Emphasis will be placed upon developing the skills to positively infuse the K-12 classroom with multicultural experiences in art.
-Appropriate for all education majors.
-Meets the non-European/nonanglophone and writing intensive requirements for education majors.
+The purpose of this course is to examine various cultures and art from around the world and determine how to promote conceptual understanding of diversity in the K-12 classroom.
+Students will explore art education using a global lens, design comprehensive units and develop reflective and critical thinking skills.
+This course is appropriate for the following degree programs: BA Art Education, BA Early Childhood, BA Elementary Education, and BA Special Education.
+Benchmark II.
+Meets Non-European/non-anglophone and Writing Intensive Requirements.
 Lab fee.